AaronGullickson/piat_poverty_relig/README.md

 ### Research questions

-1. How does living in a family below the poverty line affect a person's frequency of participation in religious services?
+1. How does **living in a family below the poverty line** affect a **person's frequency of participation in religious services**?
-2. How does the relationship between poverty and religious participation vary by the number of children a person has had?
+2. How does the relationship between poverty and religious participation vary by the **number of children a person has had**?

 ## Technical Details